Cath-Strategic-Tech/Refugees-Support/.github/ISSUE_TEMPLATE/user-story.md

 **Acceptance Criteria**
 A list of conditions or results that must be true in order for the above User to be satisfied with the new software capability.
--
--
--

------To be completed by Engineering-----
+1. ...
+2. ...
+3. ...

+---

 **Technical Solution**
-A working description of the technical solution to be implemented, including any architectural decisions made along the way.
+To be completed by Engineering: A working description of the technical solution to be implemented, including any architectural decisions made along the way.

 **Test Case**
-A description of what QA testing is required in order to ensure this user story can be publicly released.
+To be completed by Engineering: A description of what QA testing is required in order to ensure this user story can be publicly released.
-- [ ]
-- [ ]
-- [ ]